-Tracking Organic, SMS and Social Visitors
+Tracking Organic, SMS and Social Visitors – Advanced Guide

-To track any organic source simply ad a source link parameter with the name of the source you would like to track to the end of a URL.
+followed by the name of the source you would like to track to the end of a URL.

 To track specific traffic sources just change the text that comes after “=”